abid112/asktoai/DEPLOYMENT_GUIDE.md

 ## ✅ Your Configuration is CORRECT!

-Your `.gitignore` and deployment configuration are already set up properly for production deployment.
+Your `.gitignore` and deployment configuration are already set up properly for production deployment on **any modern hosting platform**.

 ---